joshfrench/om-wiki-fork/Basic-Tutorial.md

 your user interface.
 At the same time, Om leaves the door open for alternate syntaxes for describing the DOM if that's your cup of tea.

 Let's edit our code so we get zebra striping on the list.
-Lets add a helper function `stripe` before the `om/root` expression:
+Let's add a helper function `stripe` before the `om/root` expression:

 ```clj